About the Author

 Major Research Expeditions

-Conceived and carried out numerous pioneering academic field excursions of extended length.
+Conceived and carried out numerous pioneering scientific and ethnographic expeditions of extended length.
 Highlights include:

 2015: Spiti Antiquities Expedition